Amit507017/TrafficSim/README.md

 # Citation
 Following papers used this tool for generating many thousand scenarios.
 Please cite one of this paper if you use this tool in your projects.

 • A. Chaulwar, M. Botsch, T. Krueger, and T. Miehling, “Planning of Safe Trajectories in Dynamic Multi-Object Traffic-Scenarios”, Journal of Traffic and Logistics Engineering, 2016.
-[Link]
 • A. Chaulwar, M. Botsch, W. Utschick, “A Hybrid Machine Learning Approach for Planning Safe Trajectories in Complex Traffic-Scenarios, IEEE Int.
-Conference on Machine Learning and Applications, 2016.[Link]
+Conference on Machine Learning and Applications, 2016.
 • A. Chaulwar, M. Botsch, W. Utschick, “A Machine Learning Based Biased- Sampling Approach for Planning Safe Trajectories in Complex Traffic-Scenarios, IEEE Intelligent Vehicle Symposium, 2017.
-[Link]
 • A. Chaulwar, M. Botsch, W. Utschick, “Generation of Reference Trajectories for Vehicle Motion Planning, International Conference of Artificial Neural Networks, 2018.
-[Link]
 • A. Chaulwar, H. Al-Hashimi, M. Botsch, W. Utschick, “Efficient Hybrid Machine Learning Algorithm for Trajectory Planning in Critical Traffic-Scenarios, International Conference of Intelligent Transportation Engineering, 2019.

+# Acknowledgment
+This tool was developed in CARISSMA, a vehicle safety research institute at TH Ingolstadt, under the supervision of Prof. Michael Botsch.
+His other research assistants, Lakshman Balsubramnian and Alberto Flores Fernandez, have extended the tool to make it compatible for Matlab 2018 version.